Couple swimming at Buley Rockhole, Litchfield National Park

 Tamborine Mountain has spectacular rainforest bush walks, family-friendly attractions and plenty of unique food and drink options.
 The mountain is in the Scenic Rim area of the Gold Coast Hinterland and is known for its natural beauty.
 There are plenty of walking tracks, ranging from easy to advanced, and many of the trails visit waterfalls and creeks, perfect for cooling off on a hot day.
 Attractions include the Tamborine Mountain Rainforest Skywalk (a boardwalk up in the rainforest canopy), the Glow Worm Caves (actually pretty awesome) and Thunderbird Park, where you can fossick for thundereggs or take the Treetop Challenge on Australia’s largest zipline and high ropes course.
 Throw in artisanal markets, quaint tea shops, fresh produce and specialty restaurants, like The Polish Place, and you won’t go hungry.
 At the end of a day spent exploring, you can stop for a drink at the Tamborine Mountain Distillery or one of the local wineries.

 How far?
-74km
+74km from Brisbane

-Get there by car.
+Get there: by car.
 It’s a one-hour drive from Brisbane to the top of the mountain.

 Set among the verdant, rolling hills of central Victoria, Daylesford is the place to go when you want to slow down, take stock and enjoy the nice things in life.
 The former gold rush town is a particularly popular destination in winter when fireplaces roar to life and day spas offer a warm escape from the cold.
 80 per cent of the country's mineral springs are in this region, which makes it perfect for spa treatments and for growing high-quality produce, which you can enjoy at one of Daylesford's top restaurants.
-The region is extremely popular with weekenders from Melbourne, and once you visit you'll soon realise why many of them decide to make the tree change.
+The region is extremely popular with weekenders from Melbourne, and once you visit, you'll soon realise why many of them decide to make the tree change.

 How far?
-112km
+112km from Melbourne

-Get there by car, it’s an 80-minute drive.
+Get there: by car, it’s an 80-minute drive.
 Melbourne’s V/Line also operates a number of trains from Southern Cross Station.
-You’ll need to changeover at Woodend Station, with the full trip taking just under two hours.
+You’ll need to change over at Woodend Station, with the full trip taking just under two hours.

 Leah Glynn